-- A plausible adverse scenario would be a scenario of adverse, but plausible, assumptions about matters to which the insurer's financial condition is sensitive.
-Plausible adverse scenarios vary among insurers and may vary over time for a particular insurer. - The actuary would consider material, plausible risks or events to the insurer.
-Reverse stress testing can help assess whether certain risk factors need to be tested, on the grounds that certain risk factors could never deteriorate to the point where it would be a threat to the insurer's financial condition.
+- An adverse scenario is a scenario with an adverse outcome developed by stress-testing the assumptions used in forecasting the business plan, including the determination of insurance contract liabilities, with regard to risk factors that may trigger potential threats to the insurer's financial condition.
+An adverse scenario would be characterized as a plausible adverse scenario if it is credible and has a non-trivial probability of occurring.
+The actuary may use percentile rankings of outcomes to determine whether a scenario is both plausible and adverse.
+Plausible adverse scenarios vary among insurers and may vary over time for a particular insurer. - .19 The actuary would consider material, plausible risks or events to the insurer.
+Reverse stresstesting can help assess whether certain risk factors need to be tested, on the grounds that certain risk factors could never deteriorate to the point where they would be a threat to the insurer's financial condition.
 The actuary can thereby determine whether a material, plausible risk or event exists for the insurer over the forecast period.